 United MileagePlus Explorer

-This is a good example of a dummy booking offer that is pretty clearly worse than the public offer in my opinion.
 During the booking process on United.com, I came across this offer for the United Mileage Plus Explorer card:

-Unless you value United miles at less than one cent each, you’d be better off with the public 60K offer on that card.
+Similar to the situation with the Delta card offer, unless you value United miles at less than one cent each, you’d be better off with the public 60K offer on that card.